mgufrone/restcountries/README.md

 This library will help you out to get the ease of loading countries, state/regions, and cities from http://battuta.medunes.net.
 So before you use this library, make sure you already have the API key obtained on the website.
 Once you have that, you shall use this library freely.
+To obtain the key, you could visit http://battuta.medunes.net/ and request key.

 ## Usage